Lejondary/basic-botch/README.md

 Basic Bot(ch) is a simple Discord chatbot that will respond with a reciprocating YEEE when you yee!

-Developed using the Discord library and API, discord.py v2.0, for Python 3.10.8.
+Developed using the Discord API and library, discord.py v2.0, for Python 3.10.8.
 -  Documentation:
    `https://discordpy.readthedocs.io/en/stable/`
 -  v2.0 Changes: